sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 Policies
 ----------

-In order to create an autoscaling policy consider the code samples below:
+To create an autoscale policy that adds one server with a 360 second cool down before doing another scaling action:

 .. include:: samples/create_scaling_policy.rst